 The Citrus County Sheriff's Office also has two Domestic Violence Detectives to provide follow-up investigations on domestic violence reports.
-These positions are funded by a grant through the Florida Coalition of Domestic Violence.
+These positions are funded by a grant through the Florida Department of Children and Families.
 The goal of these positions is to promote victim safety and hold offenders accountable.
 These detectives investigate cases involving domestic violence, dating violence, and stalking.
 If you are a victim of domestic violence, call 911 or the non-emergency line at 352-726-1121.

 Helpful Phone Numbers